 Ahmed Bijan’s eschatology revisited

-(Remember, this book is self-published, so please order through this website only.
-Thank you for your consideration.)
+Remember, this book is self-published, so please order only directly through my website.
+Thank you for your understanding.

 — Oriente Moderno (2014)

 ‘Laban Kaptein (…) caution[s] against a tendency to explain the emergence of apocalyptic themes with specific social and political events’

 — A Companion to Global Historical Thought (2014)

 ‘The most important stud[ies] upon the Daǧǧâl (…), above all, L. Kaptein, Eindtijd’

 — Roberto Tottoli, ‘ ‘Ḥadîṯs’ and traditions in some recent books upon the Daǧǧâl (Antichrist)’, Oriente Moderno, Nuova serie, Anno 21 (82), Nr.
 1, Hadith in Modern Islam (2002).

 ‘on the important but still poorly understood place of apocalypticism in the early Ottoman period, see especially (…) Laban Kaptein, Apocalypse and the Antichrist Dajjal in Islam’